kc-ml2/meent/docs/source/applications/color_router.rst

 A meta color router is an optical component designed for next-generation image sensors.
 It is designed to route the incoming light to the subpixel region of corresponding color, as depicted in Figure \ref{fig:cf_schematic}.
-In this exemplary case, we consider an RGB meta color router featuring a pixel pitch of $0.5\mu m$ that consists of vertically stacked 1D binary gratings.
+In this exemplary case, we consider an RGB meta color router featuring a pixel pitch of :math:`0.5 \mu m` that consists of vertically stacked 1D binary gratings.
 The constituent dielectrics are silicon dioxide and silicon nitride, with fixed refractive indices of 1.5 and 2.0, respectively.
-The meta device region (width of $1.5\mu m$ and height of $2\mu m$) is sliced into 8 layers with 64 cells per layer.
+The meta device region (width of :math:`1.5 \mu m` and height of :math:`2 \mu m`) is sliced into 8 layers with 64 cells per layer.

 The FoM for this meta color router is defined as the average of TE mode electric field intensity over the corresponding subpixel region, as given by Equation \eqref{eqn:cf_fom}.